CryoInTheCloud/CryoCloudWebsite/book/index.md

 ## 🚀 Our Mission
-We aim to create an inclusive, interconnected research ecosystem that:
+We aim to create an welcoming, interconnected research ecosystem that:
 - **Reduces barriers:** Simplifies cloud adoption with cost-efficient and user-friendly tools and data workflows
 - **Fosters collaboration:** Brings together data producers, engineers, computational experts, and domain scientists in a shared virtual space
 - **Drives innovation:** Accelerates impactful science with cutting-edge workflows and a commitment to open science